-The world realizes that Israel’s inhabitants include both Jewish and Arab peoples, usually just in the worst of circumstances.
-When the rockets covered the sky above southern Israel last month, many lamented over the dire situation of both Israelis and Palestinians.
+The world realizes that Israel’s inhabitants include both Jewish and Arab peoples usually in the worst of circumstances.
+When the rockets covered the sky over southern Israel last month, many lamented over the dire situation of both Israelis and Palestinians.
 Can these two people groups ever find peace?

 It is easy to get discouraged.
 But we are people of hope!
 The believers in the land are doing their utmost to bless and pray for each other.
 We followed up with a few of FIRM Members to see how they were doing and how they were affected by the recent events.

 The responses we received almost brought us to tears.

 Jewish and Arab Believers Seek Reconciliation

 Pastor Saleem Shalash is the leader of an Arabic-speaking church called Home of Jesus the King in Nazareth.
 A minister to Arab believers and a good friend to his Jewish neighbors, pastor Shalash did not sit idly when the sirens went off.

 The relationships between Jews and Arabs were badly damaged by the recent clashes throughout Israel.
 But instead of turning to bitterness or resentment, pastor Shalash and his partners chose compassion.
 As he shared with his supporters, it was time to start reconstructing the bridges that they were working on for so many years.

 At the threshold of Pentecost (the Jewish holiday of Shavuot), the Lord gave pastor Shalash and his partners instructions to start the reconstruction.